commanderson/morna/tests/README.md

 TESTS

-Find all pancreas samples in gtex and get their 20 nearest neighbors:
+1.Find all pancreas samples in gtex and get their 20 nearest neighbors:

 First, a morna index with accompanying metadata should be constructed for gtex.
 The command would look something like this: python morna.py index --intropolis ../../Downloads/intropolis_data_dl/gtex/first_pass_gtex_junctions.tsv.gz -x gtex_index -s 9662 -m ../../Downloads/intropolis_data_dl/gtex/gt_metadata.ssv